 NIT's also latched onto some fat defense contracts, too.
 The Bureau of the Interior is going to give us two hundred head of mules, and we're going to build 'em five cruise missiles over at Elmo's garage.
 They'll all have real cruise control and chrome fenders (don't tell the Russkies), and I foresee a grand future for NIT no matter what the minister or Ed Murdock says.
 For more information, see our fine half-page ad in next Tuesday's Nelson City Times.

-Richard S. Halada
+More Articles by Richard S. Halada